dbpedia/RDF2text-GAN/README.md

 In order to reproduce the experiments, you will need to install the requirements.txt.
 The processed data files (for both .json and .xml format corpus) have been provided under the transformers/data directory.
 To generate custom data files, you may use the xml & json parser scripts, under the data_utils directory.

-In order to recreate the final results, you will need to download the model weights for the discriminator and the generator,here:
+**In order to recreate the final results, you will need to download the model weights for the discriminator and the generator, here:**

-Generator weights:
+- Generator weights:
-Discriminator weights:
+- Discriminator weights:

 ### 1) Preprocessing files